Proven-Paradox/shaper-system/Handbook.md

 #### Manamaim
 Whenever you pay an Overload cost on a damaging Spell, you may add your Capacity level to your damage.
 This extra damage is not included in multipliers.

-Example: Merlin has the Manamaim power, Capacity 4, and casts Elemental Dart with the Overload cost.
+Example: Merlin has the Manamaim Lesson, Capacity 4, and casts Elemental Dart with the Overload cost.
 His opponent has Mental Defense 12, and his Offense total is 17.
 The Result is 5, and with the Overload cost paid Elemental Dart has a x2 multiplier.
 This results in 10 damage, plus 4 from Manamaim, resulting in 14 damage.

 #### Manamend
 Whenever you pay an Overload cost on an Ability that heals HP damage, add your Capacity level to the total healing done.